America's Got Talent: Live Rounds

 Participants who pass their auditions and secure a place in the live rounds of the competitions, including those who received the Golden Buzzer after the format's introduction and subsequent amendment to match other Got Talent editions, are divided into groups and compete against each other to secure a place within the live final of the competition.
 Live episodes of the competition are held within a set venue (the location has varied), with the current arrangement focused on a venue within Los Angeles and live episodes for each season being aired weekly on the network.
 The arrangement differs from the schedule used by other international editions.
 Britain's Got Talent, for example, broadcasts its live episodes within the space of a single week.
 The structure of the live rounds by this stage of the competition has varied, but is more commonly arranged as quarter-finals, semi-finals and the final itself.
 Earlier seasons varied, sometimes having the finals split into separate rounds.

 The format of the live rounds, for the quarter-finals and semi-finals, sees each participant conduct a new performance of their act before the judges and the viewers within a "performance" episode.
 In this episode, the judges can still give out feedback and comments about a participant's performance, and be able to use their buzzers, with the performance terminated if all the buzzers are used.
 After the episode is broadcast, the network provides the public a set period of time to vote for their act, with the results of these held in a separate "results" episode.
 When it is broadcast has varied, though it more commonly occurs after an interval of one day after the live "performance" episode.
-Participants are then informed of the results, with those receiving the highest votes (i.e. Top 4) advancing to the next stage.
+Participants wore the same outfits from the performance episode and are then informed of the results, with those receiving the highest votes (i.e. Top 4) advancing to the next stage.
 For the two acts that receive the mid-range of votes for all participants, they undergo a vote by the judges to determine who joins those who advanced.
 When the program brought in the format of using four judges, a tie-break on this vote results in the act with the higher number of public votes moving on.
 The Judges' vote was not a common format element in earlier seasons.
 In the first season, the judges did not decide on who moved on, instead voting for acts they liked or disliked.
 In the second season, they could not vote on acts at all, instead only being able to buzz them.